lolmaus/ember-drag-sort/README.md

 })
 ```

-If you want to provide custom descriptors for the pageObject, use the spread operator:
+If you want to provide custom descriptors for the `dragSortList` page object component, use the spread operator:

 ```
 import {create, hasClass, visitable} from 'ember-cli-page-object'